aspose-total/Aspose.Total-Products/total/en/cpp/conversion/txt-to-ppsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert TXT to PPSX or Online App" h2="Export TXT to PPSX within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+TXT to PPSX conversion is a useful process for many businesses and individuals.
+It allows users to convert plain text documents into a presentation format, which can be used to create more engaging and visually appealing presentations.
+This can be especially useful for businesses that need to present their data in a more professional and organized manner.

+<h2>How Aspose.Total Helps for TXT to PPSX Conversion</h2>
-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate TXT to PPSX conversion while using two of it's APIs.
-Load your TXT using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPSX.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate TXT to PPSX conversion.
+It consists of two APIs, Aspose.Words for C++ and Aspose.Slides for C++, which can be used to convert a TXT document into a PPSX presentation.
+The process involves loading the TXT document using Aspose.Words for C++ and converting it to HTML.
+Then, the HTML can be loaded via the PowerPoint manipulation C++ API, Aspose.Slides for C++, to create a new presentation and save it as PPSX.
+This process is simple and efficient, and can be used to quickly and easily convert TXT documents into PPSX presentations.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}